Ohio Turnpike Toll.com

 What happens if I drive through without paying?+

-Does the Ohio Turnpike have Toll By Plate?+
+Does the Ohio Turnpike bill by plate?+

 How do I dispute an Ohio Turnpike charge?+